 Recommended: Understanding Funds Availability Rules

-When working to attract more customers and core deposits, it’s important to recognize that many clients will wonder, Is my money safe?
 A financial institution must strike a balance between core deposits being available for consumers to withdraw funds and their cash being used to make loans and otherwise generate revenue.
-(After all, some of a bank’s profits are based on charging a higher interest rate on loans than is paid on deposits. customer’s interest rate minus fees and other service charges.)
+(After all, one of the ways a bank makes money is based on charging a higher interest rate on loans than is paid on deposits.)

 There are governmental guidelines for this: All financial institutions must have bank reserves, a percentage of deposits they must hold and have available as cash.
 In the past, this figure has ranged between 3% and 10%.
 But as of 2020 and the COVID-19 crisis, this requirement was lowered to 0% to stimulate the economy.
 So, since banks are not required to set aside any deposits, if all of the depositors requested total withdrawals from their accounts, the bank wouldn’t have enough money to fulfill this request.

 That’s where the Federal Deposit Insurance Corporation (FDIC) comes in and can insure core deposits.
-Just how much does the FDIC insure?
-Up to $250,000 per depositor, per ownership category, per institution.
-So even if the bank were to fail, consumers will have at least this amount covered.
+Here’s how much does the FDIC insure: up to $250,000 per depositor, per account ownership category, per insured institution.
+So even in the very unlikely event that a bank were to fail, consumers will have this amount covered.

 The Takeaway